 - Writers gathered many more facts from play, and we were impressed by their complexity and the questions they generated.
 Will flowers that look dead right now come back in the spring?
 What makes an ice ball heavier than a snow ball?
 Why do icicles form on the bottom of cars?
 How does salt stop cars from slipping?
 These were just a few of the questions that emerged from our day outside.
 We wondered which facts might have been missed if we had limited our research to reading and observation alone.

-- Writers struggled to gather facts from our read aloud, although the drew good conclusions with assistance.
+- Writers struggled to gather facts from our read aloud, although they drew good conclusions with assistance.
 For instance, winter can be dangerous when there are storms, and Buffalo is a special place because neighbors take care of one another.
 We wondered if the complexity of the text created a barrier that made fact finding hard.
-We also wondered if writers might have gathered more facts from guided reading lessons that allowed them to hold the text in their hands.
+We also wondered if writers might have gathered more facts from guided reading lessons that allowed them to hold the text in their hands and explore and analyze it in a just-right way.

 My greatest learning happened by watching writers at play.
 If you’re a teacher in the district, you have access to the folder that contains all of the photographs that were taken that day.
 What do they suggest about the relationship between joyful and rigorous learning?